razvanvancea/visual-testing-percy-testcafe/README.md

-# Visual testing with Percy and TestCafe
+# Visual Testing with Percy and TestCafe

 ## Prerequisites:
 - Account on https://percy.io/